The following tips where to eat in Paris were provided by Gigi Griffis. All photos by Gigi, except the first one.

 Small plates range from 6 euros to 16 euros and even the lightest eater will need at least two courses.

 If you only eat one meal in Paris, make it here.
+This is a fantastic place to enjoy French food culture.

 2. Restaurant Philippe Excoffier